CodyAdam/codyadm/src/pages/projects/2020-12-Advent-of-code.md

 ---
 layout: ../../layouts/ProjectLayout.astro
-title: Advent of code 2020
+title: Participating in Advent of code 2020
 date: 2020/12
 sumary: Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 tags: